This Is How I Cook

 • Grated onion: For flavor and texture.

-• Uncooked rice: Use white rice or replace it with breadcrumbs.
-This is used to absorb the moisture and keep the meatballs tender.
+• Uncooked rice: Use white rice.
+This is used to absorb the moisture and keep the meatballs tender and will cook along with the meatballs

 How To Make Unstuffed Sweet and Sour Cabbage with Meatballs